arramac/ArramacScratch/query.md

 	  }
 	]

-The following example extends this to show the unwrap functionality for primitive values, i.e., at the leaf level of the JSON tree.
+The following example extends this to show how to return JSON primitive values, i.e. at the leaf level of the JSON tree.

 **Query**